ordepdev/ordepdev.github.io/_drafts/what-you-should-know-about-database-storage-and-retrieval.md

 ![b-trees-papers](/assets/images/b-trees-papers.png)

-> The index is organized in pages of fixed size capable of holding up to 2k keys, but pages need only be partially filled.
+> The index is organized in pages of a fixed size capable of holding up to 2k keys, but pages need only be partially filled.

 Basically, _B-trees_ break the database down into fixed-size pages, and